tim-hub/techtim-astro-bento-portfolio/README.md

-# TechTim's Astro Portfolio in Bento Style
+# TechTim's Astro Bento Portfolio

 This template helps you build a portfolio using Astro, Typescript, React, Tailwind CSS, and Shadcn UI.